nasa/SBN/doc/cfs_sbn.md

 - SBN 1.6 \@b0d0027 – Added “unload” method to modules.
 - SBN 1.7 \@eff7047 – Polling occurs each cycle (modules are responsible for managing timeouts), re-added serial backend, SbnPeerData.dat uses a numeric network ID, not name.
 - SBN 1.8 \@ae9a1f5 - Removed separate housekeeping status structs (moved housekeeping-related values to the main structs (`SBN_App_t`, `SBN_NetInterface_s` (`SBN_NetInterface_t`), `SBN_PeerInterface_t`). standardized on housekeeping being hand-packed big-endian.
+- SBN 1.9 \@063ebf2 - Adds protocol packet to identify protocol version.
+For now SBN reports if the version matches or not.
+(Is backward-compatible.)
+Also modules communicate to the main SBN app when a connection is established and lost and message pipes are only created/maintained for connected peers.

 Overview
 --------